- Survey name: Annual Purchases Survey

 Timeliness and punctuality

 The time lag between collection and publication reflects the complexity of the survey and the detail of the published product-level estimates.
-The publications will feed into the timetable for Blue Book publications.

 Why you can trust our data